 New Optiboot bootloader allows programming with just an external serial adapter (like an Arduino Pro Mini), making these parts easier to use than ever before!

 All pins are broken out, and there are 3 Vcc and 3 Gnd pins available, plus the ones on the UPDI and Serial headers so even if you're not using breadboard, you can still easily connect power and ground for multiple external devices.

 Board dimensions are 1.7" x 0.85"

 The ATtiny1606 is the top-end 0-series part in the 20-pin package.
 The 0-series is intended for low cost applications, and cuts a few features.
-These are offered as an option for people developing boards that will be produced in large quantities where the cost savings is significant.
-For hobbyists and one-off projects, the 3217 is almost certainly a better deal.
-The main differences are:
+These have not sold well and will not be restocked.

 In some of the pictures shown above, the boards are shown with pin header (not included) mounted on them.
 We recommend:

 Unlike other AVR microcontrollers, these new parts are programmed via a "UPDI" singlewire interface instead of the SPI-based ICSP protocol.
 You can easily use a standard Arduino Nano, Uno, or Pro Mini as a UPDI programmer, this is what we use and recommend - see the instructions here: